matthew-d-ng/ML-IncomePrediction/README.md

 - NaN and None values are removed from the training set.

-- Categorical data is one hot encoded, with the exception of University Degree, which is encoded as a scale.
+- Categorical data is target encoded.

 - Data is split using an 80/20 ratio into training and testing data.

 - Values are scaled using sklearn's StandardScaler.

+- Feature validation is recursively carried out using RFECV, with a Lasso model which examines error, with cross validation set to 5.

-- The training data is then fitted to the target data using a LassoCV model, with cross-validation set to 5.
+- The training data is then fitted to the target data using a KNeighborRegressor, taking into account 11 nearest neighbors for the vote, which is weighted according to distance.

 - We then insert our testing data into the model for prediction, and proceed to compare it against our test targets.
-The root mean squared error is calculated.
+The root mean squared error is calculated, as well as "explained variance".